emmatz-pattersonvf/notes/README.md

 1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most critical and which can wait.
 By prioritizing your tasks in this way, you can make sure that you focus on the most important aspects of your project.
 2. Plan ahead: Always plan your projects in advance, so you know what you need to accomplish and when you want to complete them.
 That way you won't be caught off guard by unexpected tasks or deadlines.
 3. Stay organized: Use project management tools and software to keep track of tasks and deadlines in one place.
 It'll help to make your life easier and ensure that nothing gets missed.
 Additionally, organize your code and project files in a logical and consistent manner, which will make it easier to find and maintain your codes in the future.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them according to their importance and urgency.
+3. Use version control systems like Git to keep track of your code and collaborate with others.
+4. Learn to use code editors and IDEs that optimize your workflow.
+5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the job market.
+6. Practice good coding habits, such as commenting your codes, writing modular and reusable functions, following coding standards, using appropriate naming conventions, avoiding code duplication, optimizing performance, debugging, testing, documenting, maintaining, updating, backing up, securing, monitoring, logging, alerting, reporting, archiving, versioning and so on.